The Amazing Spider-Man 2 (soundtrack): Critical response

 Reviews of the score were positive.
 AllMusic gave the score four stars out of five, saying "the soundtrack for The Amazing Spider-Man 2 echoes the sequel's frenetic, slick, and streamlined action, offering up 14 instrumental pieces and six non-score-related songs that dutifully reflect the measured and meticulous, corporate tie-in sensibilities of the traditional summer blockbuster while still managing to march to the beat of their own very loud drum."

 Movie Wave gave the score four stars, writing "If you'd said to me while I was first listening to The Amazing Spider-Man back in 2012 (and writing about how much I hoped it might mark a return to a more traditional approach in general to these films) that two years later the sequel would come out and be scored by Hans Zimmer with dubstep, I'd probably have punched you in the face (well, if I weren't the world's most mild-mannered individual, anyway).
 I guess others will feel the same way.
 But open your mind to it: it's dazzling stuff."
 However, Filmtracks gave it one star out of five, heavily criticizing Zimmer's approach.
-Filmtracks has a long standing history of disliking Zimmer's output, and Clemmenson's complaints are painted with the broadest of brushes.

 KidzWorld gave it four stars out of five, opining "The Amazing Spider-Man had a soundtrack jam-packed full of gorgeous symphonic style melodies, so expectations were high for many Marvel fans when it came to the soundtrack for The Amazing Spider-Man 2.
 Composer Hans Zimmer [has] created an incredibly different musical landscape for the movie, and it is just as surprising and interesting as the first soundtrack."
 Soundtrack Geeks gave the soundtrack 7 1/2 stars out of ten, feeling "All is not totally new territory for Zimmer.
 There's strong hints of earlier scores like Inception in cues like 'I Need To Know', but it is Zimmer after all, and rarely do we hear a score from him that's totally void of earlier Zimmerisms.
 I absolutely love this cue.
 'You’re That Spider Guy' must be the ending theme or something because it feels like that kind of cue.
 It's got a little bit of everything and a new way to do the main Spidey theme."